 Creating an image from a disk

-It is possible to create an image from a disk.
-To do this, one of the following conditions must be met:
+It is possible to create an image from disk.
+To do so, one of the following conditions must be met:

-• The disk should not be attached to any virtual machine.
+• The disk is not attached to any virtual machine.

-• The virtual machine that the disk is attached to must be in a powered-off state.
+• The virtual machine to which the disk is attached is in a powered off state.

 Example of creating an image from a disk: